spekulatius/url-parameter-tracker-list/README.md

-# URL Parameters used for Tracking
+# Commom URL Tracking Parameters

 Keeping a list of URL parameters usually used for tracking here.
 These could be used to clean up user-generated content or build privacy-focused browser extensions.